Pohang Space Walk: Gwangyang Space Walk

 On May 9, 2022, Kim Jae-moo proposed building another similar Space Walk sculpture in the city of Gwangyang.
 Kim was then a Democratic Party of Korea politician running to be the mayor of Gwangyang, and thought that such a sculpture could boost tourism there.
 Like Pohang, Gwangyang has a prominent steel industry.
 On October 6, 2022, a contract was signed between POSCO and Gwangyang to create the structure at Gubongsan in Gwangyang, South Jeolla Province.
 From February 21 to 23, Gwangyang city officials visited Pohang Space Walk to learn about the structure and how it manages visitors.
 A contest was held to decide the structure's design, with five artists producing nine designs.
 Spanish designer Manuel Alvarez-Monteserin Lahoz's design was chosen.
 Monteserin visited Gwangyang on January 16, 2024, and toured the city.
 He also visited various steel manufacturers there and in Pohang.
-Gwangyang Space Walk is projected to be completed in 2025.
+Gwangyang Space Walk was initially projected to be completed in 2025, but it would begin construction in February 26, 2025 at Gubongsan with the goal of finishing construction by March 2026.